 Braces are a treatment for crooked teeth and misaligned jaws that are associated with young teens.
 While common for younger individuals, the truth is that braces can be just as beneficial for adults.
 There are approximately one million patients over the age of 18 wearing braces.
-At Smiles Cosmetic Dentistry by Dr. Shrenna Clifton, we provide braces for adults, helping to correct misalignment and restore both health and beauty to your mouth.
+At Smiles by Shrenna Clifton, DDS, we provide braces for adults, helping to correct misalignment and restore both health and beauty to your mouth.

 What are braces?

 Crooked teeth or a misaligned jaw can have a serious impact on more than just the appearance of your smile.
 These issues can also have a major impact on your oral health, and your overall quality of life.
 When your teeth, or jaws, are misaligned, you may suffer from uneven tooth wear, increased risk for tooth decay and gum disease, and even severe jaw pain that makes normal use unbearable.

 As an adult, you may choose to undergo treatment with braces for some different reasons.
 Perhaps your family could not afford treatment when you were younger.
 Maybe you are just now getting around to it.
 You may also have begun to notice that as you are getting older, they are naturally beginning to shift out of alignment, and it is causing you issues.

 Braces have existed for decades as a highly effective treatment for misalignment of the teeth and jaws.
 While commonly used to treat patients around the ages of 11 to 13, they can also be just as effective for adults.
 They consist of three main components, the brackets, the bands, and the archwires.
 The brackets are small metal pieces bonded to each of your teeth.
 The bands, also metal, are set on the each of the very back teeth.
 They are there to anchor the archwires.
 The archwires span the arch of your teeth, attached to each bracket with an elastic O-ring.
 The wires are responsible for the movement, and stabilization of your teeth.